Health & Safety Policy

 Tutors are responsible for advising of general health and safety and specific concerns related to their course at the outset of the course.
 Tutors will take a register of all course participants.

 A shared folder containing copies of risk assessments and COSHH and safety data sheets will be made available to all members within the workshop.
+This H&S policy is also made available on the Leeds Print Workshop website for anyone to view.

 Where employees or volunteers of LPW are required to undertake work at locations under the control of other employers, the employee shall consult with the Health and Safety Officer/deputy to determine whether any special measures need to be taken with regard to the employees’ health and safety based upon risk assessment.